 This is key to our overall principle.
 Instead of halting whale watching, we aim to promote practices which minimise any observed negative impact, whilst allowing high quality and profitable encounters.
 Therefore, we must consider how different practices impact whales in different ways.

 From our behavioural observations, we can estimate the impact of whale watching encounters on the energy acquisition and expenditure of individuals.
-However, how does this influence their welfare, health and survival?
+How do these impacts then influence their welfare, health and survival?

 To answer this question, we first need some crucial baseline data, specifically concerning their body condition at the time of an encounter.
 Naturally, we would expect this to determine the severity of any impacts.
 A fat, healthy whale might be relatively unaffected by whale watching disturbance, with their reserves of blubber allowing them to skip a meal with little consequence.
 However, the story may be different for a starving whale with little fat to spare.
 For these whales, we would expect every meal to count.